tofaramususa/skill-stack/list.md

 4. Systems thinking - putting pieces together, creativity, thinking about how to put things together

 Technical Skills(From working since Jan mainly):
+- Expertise in using advanced Python and Typescript languages
 - Ability to code with AI.
 Expertise with Cursor/Windsurf to produce features and solutions quickly.
 Need to learn with large codebases for this too
 - n8n - No code, using No Code to produce AI automations
 - Event monitoring and DevOps - Prom + Grafana + Traefik